Umuzi-org/tech-department/content/topics/kotlin/basic-control-flow/_index.md

 val max = if (a > b) a else b
 ```
-if branches can be blocks, and the last expression is the value of a block:
+"if" branches can be blocks, and the last expression is the value of a block:
 ```

 val max = if (a > b) {